 You may only sign up for a timeslot up until a certain time before that timeslot is scheduled to occur.
 Therefore, the system will not show a "Sign-Up" button for timeslots for which it is too late to sign up.
 Once you have determined you meet all the requirements, click on "View Timeslots for This Study", and you will see a list of available timeslots.
-Choose a timeslot that is convenient for you, and click "Sign Up".
+Choose a timeslot that is convenient for you and click "Sign Up".
 After you click "Sign Up", you will see information displayed confirming the time and location of the study you plan to participate in.
 You may receive an email confirmation as well, depending on how your email account is configured.
 You are now signed up for the study.

-Canceling a Sign-Up before the cancellation deadline (e.g., 24 hours): If you need to cancel a timeslot you have signed up for, and it is before the cancellation deadline for that study, you can do this from the "My Schedule and Credits" page.
+Canceling a Sign-Up before the cancellation deadline (e.g., 1 hour): If you need to cancel a timeslot you have signed up for, and it is before the cancellation deadline for that study, you can do this from the "My Schedule and Credits" page.
 Choose the "My Schedule/Credits" option from the top toolbar.
 You will see listed all the studies you have signed up for, as well as those you have completed.
 Studies you have signed up for that you can cancel will have a "Cancel" button next to them.
 Once you click "Cancel" to cancel your sign-up, you will see a confirmation page.
-You will also be warned if your cancellation might affect your ability to participate in other studies you have signed up for due to pre-requisite restrictions.
-For example, suppose the cancellation will affect your ability to participate in another study you are signed up for.
+You will also be warned if your cancellation might affect your ability to participate in other studies you have signed up for.
 In that case, it is your responsibility to deal with this issue (usually by canceling the other study as well).
 The system will warn you but will not block the cancellation.
 Click "Yes" to cancel your sign-up, and the sign-up will be canceled immediately.
 If you cancel the first part of a two-part study, the second part will also be canceled.
-If you cancel the second part of a two-part study, the first part will not be canceled, but you will need to ask the researcher to sign you up for the second part again if you would like to participate in it later.
-However, depending on the requirements of the experiment, you may not be allowed to reschedule the second part.
-In addition, cancellation of the second part of a study may result in no credit for the experiment, even if you had participated in the first part.
+If you cancel the second part of a two-part study, the first part will not be canceled, but you will need to ask the researcher to sign you up for the second part.
+In addition, cancellation of the second part of a study may result in no credit for the experiment, even if you have participated in the first part.

-If it is past the cancellation deadline (e.g., 24 hours): Log onto your "My Schedule and Credits" page.
+If it is past the cancellation deadline (e.g., 1 hour:): Log onto your "My Schedule and Credits" page.
 You will see listed all the studies you have signed up for and their contact information.
 Under the contact information, you will see information for contacting the experimenter, which you should use to request a cancellation.
 NOTE: Contacting the experimenter or leaving a message for the experimenter is NOT sufficient to cancel the appointment.
 The appointment will not be canceled unless the experimenter expressly agrees to cancel it.
 If the experimenter does not agree to cancel it, you will receive an unexcused no-show for the appointment.
 If the experimenter agrees and cancels your appointment, the system will send you a confirmation email.

 Be aware that if you sign up for an appointment less than 24 hours before it is scheduled, you may not be able to cancel the appointment; the experiment may only be canceled if the experimenter agrees to it.